Do you want to read some interesting facts about Chile?

 With many superior landmarks in Chile, the country has displayed magnificent architectural achievements throughout history from the basic ruca to contemporary.

 Chile has experienced earthquakes throughout history.
-The architecture varies widely across Chile with a vast majority of the buildings differing from region to region, due in large part of Chile’s diverse climate.
+The architecture varies widely with a vast majority of the buildings differing from region to region, largely due to Chile’s diverse climate.

 Chile’s uniquely diverse geography, including its many earthquakes, contributes to some of the strictest building codes on the planet.